Is It Required That My Family Dentist Schedule My Appointment With The Orthodontist?

 Can I Wear Braces Even Though I Have Crowns And Missing Teeth?

 Yes.
 A tooth with a crown will move just like a tooth with a simple filling.
 When teeth are missing, orthodontic treatment will aid in the alignment of the remaining teeth.

 Teeth, and sometimes entire facial structures, are permanently changed by orthodontic treatment.
 It is important that the treatment is appropriate and properly completed.
-Orthodontic specialists have extensive and specialized training that enables them to provide their patients with professional, personalized treatments.
+Orthodontic specialists have extensive and specialized training to provide their patients with professional, personalized treatments.